Amanparmarimpulse/Exam_Fraud_Detection/README.md

 ---

 We sincerely thank our mentor for their continuous guidance, support, and valuable insights throughout the development of this project.

-## Conclusion

-This system integrates AI, machine learning, and biometric verification to ensure fair and secure online examinations.
-It provides a scalable and efficient solution for modern digital assessment platforms.